Secrets to a Profitable Band Fundraiser

 Raise the energy

-- Then remind everyone to tell everyone else they encounter about those benefits, too.
+- Additionally, you need to remind everyone to tell everyone else they encounter about those benefits, too.
 It will help to motivate them to buy, donate, and support your band fundraiser.

-- Set realistic but aggressive sales goals for your drive.
-Don’t be afraid to set the bar high.
-People are often energized by a challenge.
+- Furthermore, set realistic but aggressive sales goals for your drive.
+So, don’t be afraid to set the bar high.
+Because people are often energized by a challenge.

 - Involve your members in the process of selecting the type of drive you have and the dates involved.
 That way they’ll feel that they matter and they’ll be on board and excited about what you are doing.

 - If possible, get everyone to commit to participating and setting their own personal goals for the effort.
-These tips also apply for any of your school marching band fundraiser ideas too.
+Remember also that these tips also apply for any of your school marching band fundraiser ideas too.

 Before you jump in scheduling your next fundraising drive, it might be a good idea to review how you’ve done in the past, and learn from your experiences so far.
 A quick review of your previous fundraising drives might be quite enlightening.
 For example: